newsapps/tarbell-0.8/readme/docs/deploy.md

 Once your Amazon S3 access credentials are configured, deploying all projects is very simple:

+<pre>fab target:BUCKETNAME deploy</pre>

+This will deploy to the bucket specified by `BUCKETNAME` in `s3config.py`.

+To simplify deploying to the bucket named `production`, simply run:

 <pre>fab deploy</pre>

-You should see something like:
+When deploying you'll see something like:

 <pre>
 [localhost] local: python render_templates.py